Oru Nadigai Natakam Parkiral: Plot

-Kalyani, a 33-year-old actress, stages plays with her guardian Annasamy and his son Dhamu plays the musical instruments.
+Kalyani is a 33-year-old stage actress.
+She stages plays with her guardian Annasamy, and his son Dhamu plays the musical instruments.
 Kalyani lives with a servant maid Pattu.
 Kalyani reads popular writer/critic Rangasamy's writings and writes to him and he responds.
 Ranga is a widower with a young child who lives in a village.
 They plan to meet and Kalyani finds him attractive and Ranga likes her good character; soon they both fall in love.
 Annasamy advises them to get married, and Ranga agrees.
 However, his close relative Chinna Nayina and his wife Thotha are against him marrying an actress and suggest he instead marry his sister-in-law Sumathi, who is raising Ranga's daughter.
 Ranga tells Sumathi that he is planning to marry another woman, to her dismay.

 Kalyani learns of Pattu and Dhamu's love and fixes their marriage.
 Ranga and Kalyani marry and begin their life well.
 After some days, they find many differences of opinions to do with their lifestyles, views on life and people.
 Ranga hurts Kalyani by passing a comment that life is all about acting for her, even her love and that she does not have the real feeling of love towards anyone.
 Kalyani feels hurt constantly thinking of this.
 Nayina advises Ranga to stop living in his wife's house and move to his house and tells him to stop Kalyani from acting as actresses do not have a good reputation in society.
 Ranga discusses this with Kalyani, but she refuses to quit her career.
 Ranga feels that she is self-centered and moves out to Nayina's house, which saddens Kalyani.